CircuitVerse/Blog/content/posts/Tanmoy_Sarkar_Phase_1_Report.md

 ### Integrate Ruby Debugger

 This integration enhances the debugging experience for developers by providing a visual debugging capability directly from their integrated development environment (IDE).
 It allows anyone to conveniently set breakpoints and debug the application from their IDE.
-This integration support  also docker based environment.
+This integration also support docker based environment.
 By changing configuration in IDE , it can easily connect to TCP based debugger and debug the application easily.
-Documentation has been updated accordingly.
+The documentation has been updated accordingly.

 ##### References
 - Demo Video : [Click Here](https://github.com/CircuitVerse/CircuitVerse/assets/57363826/1c0e957e-3eed-4555-8670-27df282786ab)